SyedHuzaifa007/HCI-Term-Project/README.md

   - For MacOS run ```brew install git``` in the terminal
   - For Linux run ```sudo apt update``` and then ```sudo apt install git``` in the terminal
 #### To install the application in your system follow these steps:
-- Clone this repository in your system by running the following command in the Powershell (for Windows) and Terminal (For MacOS)
+- Clone this repository in your system by running the following command in the Powershell (for Windows) and Terminal (For MacOS/Linux)
   - ```git clone https://github.com/SyedHuzaifa007/HCI-Term-Project.git```
-- After you clone the repository in your system locate the manage.py file to run the server by following the commands"
+- After you clone the repository in your system locate the **manage.py** file to run the server by following the commands"
   - ```cd HCI-Term-Project```
   - ```cd WayToGlobe```
   - ```python manage.py runserver```